DillonSW/Capstone_Team_5/Documentation/Signoffs/Safety_System.md

 ### Non-contact interlock switches

 After doing some research, it was found that using Non-contact interlock switches would work best for the vending device.
-Using RFID technology, these sensors have several layers of protection and are considered to be the **"Gold Standard"** for RFID coded safey sensors.
+Using RFID technology, these sensors have several layers of protection and are considered to be the **"Gold Standard"** for RFID coded safety sensors.

     Note: The "Gold Standard" phase is sourced from Professor Jesse Roberts of Tennessee Technological University